DeepWok/mase/docs/masert/README.md

 >We strongly recommend you look through the dedicated tutorials which walk you through the process of utilising MaseRT:
 >- [TensorRT Tutorial](/docs/tutorials/tensorrt/tensorRT_quantization_tutorial.ipynb)
 >- [ONNXRT Tutorial](/docs/tutorials/onnxrt/onnxrt_quantization_tutorial.ipynb)

+## Open Source Contribution

+### Passes
+To integrate the functionality mentioned in this document we have developed **SIX** new Chop passes.
+- Transform Passes:
+  - `tensorrt_fake_quantize_transform_pass`
+  - `tensorrt_calibrate_transform_pass`
+  - `tensorrt_fine_tune_transform_pass`
+- Interface Passes:
+  - `tensorrt_engine_interface_pass`
+  - `onnx_runtime_interface_pass`
+- Analyis Passes:
+  - `runtime_analysis_pass`

+These passes and their respective tutorials demonstrating thier capability are thoroughly documented in the MASE Documentation under the [Machop API Passes](https://deepwok.github.io/mase/modules/api/passes.html) and [Tutorials](https://deepwok.github.io/mase/modules/documentation/tutorials.html) sections.

+### Scheduler Args in `chop.actions.train`
+For the cosine annealing functionality integrated into the QAT `tensorrt_fine_tune_transform_pass`, the `WrapperBase` class that inherits PytorchLightning's `pl.LightningModule` was extended to support customized inputs for the `CosineAnnealingLR` scheduler for the optimizers.
+This therefore required a `scheduler_args` dictionary to be added to `chop.actions.train` as an additional input argument.
+This dictionary can thus contain the pass arguments `t_max` and `eta_min`, which dictate the maximum number of iterations (or epochs) before the learning rate restarts its cycle (t_max), and the minimum learning rate value (eta_min) that the scheduler can assign.